This post may contain eBay affiliate links. Please read our disclosure policy.

 Jason Kidd Rookie Card Value

-On average you should be able to get a high-grade Jason Kidd rookie card for $100 to $200.
+On average, the highest-valued Jason Kidd card is the 1994 SP Foil Die-Cut Jason Kidd rookie card #D2.
+On average, you should be able to get a high-grade Jason Kidd rookie card for $100 to $200.

 Jason Kidd was one hell of a player and had a stellar NBA career.